 The submissions to the stolen wages compensation scheme are an historic gold mine.
 Aboriginal people tell their stories first-hand, and some submissions include copies of historic documents such as applications for exemption under the Aboriginal Protection Act.

 Colin Graham was born in 1947.
 He started work aged nine.
 Read about his difficult life, hard work, lack of education, racism and how Africa's apartheid system modelled Queensland's Aboriginal Protection Act .

-In 2008 the government of Western Australia announced an investigation into the nature and extent of the stolen wages and established a taskforce.
-The Reconciling the Past report is available on the government website.
+In 2008 the government of Western Australia announced an investigation into the nature and extent of the stolen wages and established a taskforce which produced the Reconciling the Past report.

 Becoming the third state to offer compensation, Western Australia in March 2012 offered a maximum of $2,000 to Aboriginal people who had their wages stolen , an offer that received much criticism.